theashu02/frontdesk/README.md

 python salon_agent.py dev              # starts the dev worker (auto-reloads)
 ```

 The agent joins the LiveKit room defined in `.env`.
-It queries the Next.js APIs for knowledge lookups and escalations.
-While running in `dev` mode, the CLI will watch the directory for changes and reload automatically.
+Every caller question is matched against the built-in Aurora Glow Salon FAQ before responding.
+If no answer is found, the agent escalates to the supervisor dashboard.
+While running in `dev` mode, the CLI watches for file changes and reloads automatically.

 ### Escalation workflow

 1. Caller asks a question.
-2. Agent invokes `lookup_knowledge_base` (calls `GET /api/knowledge-base`).
+2. Agent invokes the `lookup_salon_info` tool to score the question against salon FAQs bundled in `salon_agent.py`.
-3. If nothing matches, it calls `POST /api/help-requests` to escalate and polls the specific request until a supervisor responds or 120 seconds pass.
+3. If a confident match is found, the answer is delivered immediately.
+Otherwise, the agent triggers `request_human_help`, which `POST`s to `/api/help-requests`.
-4. When a supervisor resolves the request in the dashboard, the API marks it resolved, saves the answer to the knowledge base, and the agent relays the response (or promises a follow-up if the caller has already hung up).
+4. Supervisors can reply from the dashboard.
+The agent notifies the caller that a human will follow up (and the payload includes the caller's name/phone when collected).

 ---